 All my container gardens have thrived since transitioning from traditional potting soil.
 This change has reduced my irrigation needs significantly, especially through the winter.
 I have beautiful planters 12 months of the year growing exclusively in Soil3 humus compost.
 Plus, I have eliminated all that non-recyclable plastic from using lots of potting soil bags.
 It’s a win-win!

 Here's an article I wrote about Summer Container Planting in Soil³.

-Grains planted in grow bag containers with Soil³ organic compost in Brie's garden.
+Grains planted in grow bag containers with Soil³ humus compost in Brie's garden.